beloglazov/openstack-centos-kvm-glusterfs/README.rst

 (61) ``05-ssh-into-vm.sh``

 This script shows how to SSH into a VM instance, which has been injected with the previously generated ``test`` key.
-The script accepts one
+The script accepts two
-argument: the IP address of the VM instance.
+arguments: the IP address of the VM instance, and the user name.
+To connect to an instance of the Ubuntu Cloud image, the user name should be set to ``ubuntu``.

 ::

     # SSH into a VM instance using the generated test.pem key.

-    if [ $# -ne 1 ]
+    if [ $# -ne 2 ]
     then
-        echo "You must specify one arguments - \
+        echo "You must specify two arguments:"
-           the IP address of the VM instance" exit 1
+        echo "(1) the IP address of the VM instance" echo "(2) the user name"
+        exit 1
     fi

-    ssh -i ../config/test.pem -l test $1
+    ssh -i ../config/test.pem -l $2 $1

 (62) ``06-nova-volume-create.sh``